kdevanath/sqlalchemy-challenge/README.md

 List the stations and observation counts in descending order.

-Which station has the highest number of observations?
+Find the  station that has the highest number of observations

 query to retrieve the last 12 months of temperature observation data (TOBS).

 Plot the results as a histogram with bins=12.

+# Flask App

+A Flask API based on the queries .

+List all routes that are available.

+/api/v1.0/precipitation
+/api/v1.0/stations
+/api/v1.0/<start> and /api/v1.0/<start>/<end>

+Query the station and measurement tables in the database.
+Convert the result of these queries into JSON and display.